 Levels of Service (We provide) We will know we are meeting the Level of Service Current Performance timeframes.
-[Target: 80% are resolved within Formal action such as abatement notices and fines 3 3 N/A 9 months and 95% with twelve Prosecution 0 0 N/A - months] Total 38 79% 79% - NOTE This total represents the 12 month period ending a compliance actions have been and are now working towards consent holder delays.
-30 June 20 n recorded 014.
-An add in the later pa itional 41 signi art of the report ificant non ing period An annual report is prepared and presented to Council committee or a Council The 2013/2014 water mete Environment and Planning Co Prevailing dry weather patter Weather Taskforce to conven Section 329 of the Resource M mmittee m ns occurrine on four o eeting.
-Targe ng in the sur occasions to i t met. mmer prompte d the Dry meeting on Water Metering Compliance detailing the performance of consented and permitted activity ground and surface water The number of consents adm 2013-2014 season increased meter readings being received are now filing via the web pag email and 0.3% are filing via te A total of 768 or 83% of me inistered u from 1018 I electronica ge service p elemetry. eters receiv nder the wate to 1125.
-The ally.
-Of those provided by C ved an audit re are now 839 filing electronic ouncil, 14% are during the sea % of water cally, 66% e filing via abstractions requiring monitoring as defined in the Tasman Resource Management Plan.
+[Target: 80% are resolved within Formal action such as abatement notices and fines 2 2 N/A 9 months and 95% with twelve Prosecution 0 0 N/A months] Total 35 77% 77% NOTE This total represents the 12 month period ending compliance actions have been and are now working towards consent holder delays.
+30 June 20 1 recorded 014.
+An addi in the later pa itional 44 signi irt of the report ificant non ting period An annual report is prepared and presented to Council committee or a Council meeting on Water The 2013/2014 water mete Environment and Planning Co Prevailing dry weather patter Weather Taskforce to conven Section 329 of the Resource M mmittee m ns occurrii e on four c eeting.
+Target ng in the sur occasions to it t met. nmer prompte d the Dry Metering Compliance detailing the performance of consented and permitted activity ground and surface water A total of 768 or 83% of meters received an audit during the season using abstractions requiring monitoring as defined in the Tasman Resource Management Plan.
 [Target: Annual for overtakes deemed less than minor, down from 14 last year.
-There were also 6 missing reading invoices issued and 3 infringements for missing readings issued down from 14 last year report tabled to Council or a Council committee by 31 October] Implementation of the Report There are 368 consented take complying water meter and ha implementation commenced for subject to the Regulation, how allocation limits. es 10 l/s or ave that me or this grou greater that ter verified by p, 402 water were required t November 20 takes in this di to install a 14.
-When strict were An annual Dairy Monitoring report is prepared The 2013/2014 Annual Dairy July 2014 to the Environment a The report disclosed that in the and Planni ng Committee 9. detailing the performance of the District's dairy farms against the had active discharges in the Ta operated as Permitted Activitie to discharge treated effluent to asman Dist is and the r rict.
-Of those 140 farm dairie s Council's dairy effluent discharge rules and Clean Streams Accord targets.
-[Target: 95% fully At these inspections each farm conditions for the discharge of Permitted Activity Rule 36.1.2.3 final compliance results for all • 87% - Fully Compliant • 12% - Non- Compliant treated dai 3 (the disch ry effluent to wharge of animatic water, or agains al effluent to lar st the 12% - Non- Compliant 1% - Significantly Non -Compliant
+There were also 6 missing reading invoices issued and 3 infringements for missing readings issued down from 14 last year. report tabled to Council or a Council committee by 31 October] Implementation of the Report There are 368 consented take complying water meter and ha implementation commenced for subject to the Regulation, how allocation limits. es 10 l/s or ive that me or this grou greater that water verified by p, 402 water f were required to November 20 takes in this di to install a 14.
+When strict were An annual Dairy Monitoring report is prepared detailing the performance of the District's dairy t July 2014 to the Environment and Planning Committee.
+The report disclosed that in the 2013/2014 season a total of 146 dairy sheds had active discharges in the Tasman District.
+Of those 140 farm dairies operated as Permitted Activities and the remaining six held Resource Consents farms against the Council's dairy effluent discharge rules and Clean Streams Accord targets.
+[Target: 95% fully to discharge treated effluent to At these inspections each farm conditions for the discharge of Permitted Activity Rule 36.1.2.3 final compliance results for all 87% - Fully Compliant 12% - Non- Compliant 1% - Significantly Non i was asses treated dai 3 (the disch 146 farms v ry effluent to v harge of anima were reported vater, or agains al effluent to lar st the